jcypret/middleman-title/README.md

 ## Multi-level Page Titles

-When your website has heirachy, it is sometimes desirable to have multiple parts to the title, such as a category.
+When your website has heirachy, it is sometimes desirable to have multiple parts to the title.
 This can be done by passing an array in the Frontmatter:

     ---
     title: